StefanSchubert/aquarium_IoT/README.md

 * Ansible and ssh are available
 * The ssh private key of the executing user has been published onto the 'pi' account.
 * You have edited the application.properties value for "ds18b20.device.id"
+* You have edited the ansible/hosts file containing the hostname of yor target pi (if you changed it)

 ###### Examples